When do I need to submit my application?

 Can I sell produce that I grow at the garden?

-It depends on the site location and ownership of the land.
-Ask us for more details.
+Yes, but certain restrictions may apply depending on the location of the garden.
+Talk to us for more details.

 What do I need to know about soil testing?